danielarbc/showcase-cypress/README.md

 npm install
 ```

+## Environment Variables

+Make a copy of the `cypress.env.example.json` file, rename to `cypress.env.json` and fill data

 ## How to Run

 You can run the tests in two ways.
 Choose the one that suits your workflow: